lolmam/Phigros-Android-History/README.md

-# Phigros-Android-Versions
+# Phigros Android Versions

-A complete list of all phigros versions on android, with the files.
+**DISCLAIMER:
+"Phigros" is property of Pigeon Games.
+This Archive is not officially associated with Phigros or Pigeon Games in any way.
+These APKs and files are provided as-is and by installing them you acknowledge full responsibility for any potential damage to your device.**

+##

-all versions are from google play, except some ones, source unknown.
-(9,57)
+All versions are from google play, except some versions, source taptap (probably).
+(9,49,57).

+**Notes:**
+1. Vcode (103) is the latest version "10/May/2024"
+2. Package name for Vcode (57) is "com.PigeonGames.Ph214os"
+3. **Unavailable version codes on google play: (0,1,2,3,4,5,6,7,8,10,13,40,50,65,66,67,73,75,76,96)**

 | versions code available | version | downloaded and ready? |
 |:-:|:-:|:-:|